rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 Now it can be defined in the App component.
 Note that the `id` and the `viewerHasStarred` information can be destructured from the App's local state, too.
 This is why you wouldn't need to pass this information in the handler, but use it from the local state instead.
-However, since the Repository component knew about the information already, it is fine to pass the information in the handler, which also handler more explicit.
+However, since the Repository component knew about the information already, it is fine to pass the information in the handler, which also makes the handler more explicit.
 It's also good preparation for dealing with multiple repositories and repository components later, since the handler will need to be more specific in these cases.

 {{< highlight javascript "hl_lines=4 5 6 20" >}}
 class App extends Component {